yelsehrawy/azure-docs/articles/cognitive-services/language-service/conversational-language-understanding/tutorials/bot-framework.md

 In the **Core Bot** sample, update your [appsettings.json](https://aka.ms/clu-botframework-settings) with the appropriate values.

 - The _CluProjectName_ is **FlightBooking**.
 - The _CluDeploymentName_ is **Testing**
 - The _CluAPIKey_ can be either of the keys in the **Keys and Endpoint** section for your Language resource in the [Azure portal](https://portal.azure.com).
 You can also copy your key from the Project Settings tab in CLU.
 - The _CluAPIHostName_ is the endpoint found in the **Keys and Endpoint** section for your Language resource in the Azure portal.
 Note the format should be ```<Language_Resource_Name>.cognitiveservices.azure.com``` without `https://`.
+- - The _MicrosoftAppId_ and _MicrosoftAppPassword_ can be left blank.

 ```json
 {